New walks in 2020 are plentiful

 By winter 2020 all of the bridges will be illuminated.
 It’s a huge and expensive project, but how magnificent.
 The city already looks fantastic at night, it is a treat to see.

-We only got as far as the Millenium Bridge as it was dark and cold, but the work looks promising.
+We only got as far as the Millennium Bridge as it was dark and cold, but the work looks promising.

 In the warmth of Somerset House, it was fun to experience a relaxing pod, they are displayed in the foyer you can sit in there for 20 minutes listening to tranquil sounds.
 I had no trouble getting into that.

-Patti Smith has written a highly original book called Year of the Monkey which is a year of solitary walking, (not logical) a dreamlike visionary read. see my page- Good reads for further reads.
+It isn’t always ideal to go out walking in the winter and sometimes it’s better to curl up with a book; something I have picked up recently is an interesting read by Patti Smith.
+A highly original book called Year of the Monkey which expresses thoughts while in a year of solitary walking, (not logical) a dreamlike visionary read. see my page- Good reads for further reads.

 Moongazing on the i360 on 9 February.

+This event in Lewes Sussex looks impressive.
 Glide up gently to 450ft in the futuristic glass viewing pod and enjoy views of the National Park and night’s sky, guided by Dark Skies expert Dan Oakley.
 The venue will be turning off the lights for an exclusive and extended 45-minute stargazing pod flight as part of this year’s Festival.
 While onboard there will be an opportunity to explore the views from the BAi360 pod through telescopes.
 Booking is essential.
-For more details see https://britishairwaysi360.com/event/dark-skies-festival-british-airways-i360/
+For more details see :

 Chelsea Physic Gardens is another place to visit and cheer the soul on a bleak winter day.